 The bottles come in 20ml or 30ml, starting from £29 up to £39 for the 30ml.
 For me this is very expensive – my foundation and concealer comes to £50 so spending this on top makes me think “jeez, is it really worth it?”.
 So there’s only 1 way to find out…. coughing up £29 for the smaller bottle!

-I bought direct from their website, with £4 shipping fees.
+I bought directly from their website, with £4 shipping fees.
 I’ve since bought it from Cult Beauty where I paid no shipping (over £40 though).

 Honestly…..
 I’ll continue to buy Mabel + Meg Lumilixir Serum until I need the money elsewhere. £39 is pricey, so I’ll buy as and when – maybe a couple a year.
 3 drops a day will last a good month… or 2.
-I don’t do as per the instructions and apply in the morning and evening – it wouldn’t last as long and I only want it to help glide on make up.
+I don’t do as per the instructions and apply in the morning and evening – it wouldn’t last as long (unless I have spots, see above!) and I only want it to help glide on makeup.
 If I wanted it to stretch, I’d go down to 1-2 drops and only use a few times a week, or on nights out.